Today's Articles

 Also, his arrival in New York City, and principally in Harlem, placed him right in the epicenter when he became the director of the Lafayette Theater, the only theater in the community at that time catering to an integrated audience.
 He was the theater’s director and the company’s songwriter and promoter and wrote reviews for various productions.
 Walton was also a member of the music organization Frogs Club.
 During World War I, he was requested to supervise productions for Black troops.
 Later, he was elected vice president of the Negro Actors’ Guild and, in the 1950s, became chairman of the Coordinating Council for Negro Performers.
 In this capacity, he oversaw the integration of Blacks into every facet of the media.

-His musical lyrics and direction were critical in such productions as Joe Jordan’s “Rufus Rastus,” starring his friend Ernest Hogan and composer Will Marion Cook.
+His musical lyrics and direction were critical in productions like Joe Jordan’s “Rufus Rastus,” starring his friend Ernest Hogan and composer Will Marion Cook.
 In 1922, he was a touring manager for Harry Pace’s Black Swan Troubadours when they debuted with songs by Mamie Smith.
-Among his most popular compositions were “Welcome to New York,” a song dedicated to Mayor Robert Wagner, and “Jim Crow Got to Go,” which was often sung during the early days of the 60’s American Civil Rights Movement.
+Among his most popular compositions were “Welcome to New York,” a song dedicated to Mayor Robert Wagner, and “Jim Crow Got to Go,” often sung during the early days of the 60’s American Civil Rights Movement.

-In July 1935, President Franklin D. Roosevelt appointed him the United State minister and served as an advisor to the Liberian delegation to the United State from 1948 to 1949.
-Walton was an original member of New York mayor Wagner’s Commission on Intergroup Relations, founded in 1955 by a New York City agency and later, in the 1960s, became known as the Commission on Human Rights.
+In July 1935, President Franklin D. Roosevelt appointed him the United States minister and served as an advisor to the Liberian delegation to the United States from 1948 to 1949.
+Walton was an original member of New York Mayor Wagner’s Commission on Intergroup Relations, founded in 1955 by a New York City agency and later, in the 1960s, became known as the Commission on Human Rights.
 Walton held three honorary degrees: in 1927, he received a Master of Arts from Lincoln University in Pennsylvania.
-Later in 1945, Walton received LL.D. from Wilberforce University in Ohio.
+Later, in 1945, Walton received an LL.D. from Wilberforce University in Ohio.
 And in 1958, the University of Liberia presented him with an honorary LLD for his work for that nation.

-When Walton walked the streets of Harlem where he lived, he was often accompanied by many well-wishers and admirers.
+When Walton walked the streets of Harlem, where he lived, he was often accompanied by many well-wishers and admirers.
 Many sought his influence in various community issues, particularly because he was a member of the Commission on Intergroup Relations, a city agency.
-He was a trusted confidant of Wagner and worked extensively for Harlem in the realm of housing and community relations.
+He was Wagner's trusted confidant and worked extensively for Harlem in housing and community relations.
 In 1964, Walton retired from much of his work with the city; Lester Walton died on October 16, 1965, and his wife, Gladys, died in 1977.

 To Become a Conductor or Composer